thanili/demo_project_management/README.md

 **TO DO**: Implement pagination and sorting for endpoints that return lists of data, such as clients, projects, and tasks.

+## UI Layer

+### UI Templates
+* `login.html`: Template for user authentication.
+* `clients.html`: Displays a list of clients.
+* `edit-client.html`: Form to create or update a client.
+* `client-projects.html`: Displays a list of projects for a specific client.
+* `edit-project.html`: Form to create or update a project.
+* `project-tasks.html`: Displays a list of tasks for a specific project.
+* `edit-task.html`: Form to create or update a task.
+* `project-invoices.html`: Displays a list of invoices for a specific project.
+* `edit-invoice.html`: Form to create or update an invoice.

+**Features:**
+* Navigation menus with links to core functionalities.
+* User-friendly forms for CRUD operations.
+* Logout functionality integrated into the navigation bar.

+### Web Controllers
+* `LoginWebController`: Handles login-related pages.
+* `ClientWebController`: Manages client-related pages.
+* `ProjectWebController`: Manages project-related pages.
+* `InvoiceWebController`: Manages invoice-related pages.
+* `ProjectTaskWebController`: Manages task-related pages.

 ## Entities

 ### 1. Client Entity